Hugh Despenser the Younger: Criminality

 Like his father, the younger Despenser was accused of widespread criminality.
 Amongst other examples, Despenser seized the Welsh lands of his wife's inheritance while ignoring the claims of his two brothers-in-law.
 He further cheated his sister-in-law Elizabeth de Clare out of Gower and Usk, and forced Alice de Lacy, 4th Countess of Lincoln, to give up her lands to him.
-He had murdered Llywelyn Bren in 1318 while the Welshman was being held hostage, and during his exile he spent a period of time as a pirate in the English Channel, "a sea monster, lying in wait for merchants as they crossed the sea".
-In addition he imprisoned Sir William Cokerell in the Tower of London and extorted money from him.
+Both he and his father were accused of murdering Llywelyn Bren in 1318 while the Welshman was being held hostage in what was characterised by contemporaries as an extrajudicial killing, "conspiring together to exercise a jurisdiction which they could not lawfully have".
+During his exile, Despenser spent a period of time as a pirate in the English Channel, "a sea monster, lying in wait for merchants as they crossed the sea".
+At his makeshift trial, he would be accused "of robbing two great ships to the value of £60,000 'to the great dishonour of the king and the realm and to the great danger of English merchants in foreign countries'".
+He also had Sir William Cokerell "arrested and imprisoned" in the Tower of London and extorted £100 from him.

 Accusations of sodomy

 The 14th-century court historian Jean Froissart wrote that "he was a sodomite", and Adam Orleton, the Bishop of Winchester, also levelled the accusation at him (although Orleton's accusation came when he was defending himself from having claimed the same of King Edward).
 According to Froissart, Despenser's penis was severed and burned at his execution as a punishment for his sodomy and heresy.
 In 1326, as Isabella and Mortimer invaded, Orleton gave a sermon in which he publicly denounced Edward, who had fled with Despenser, as a sodomite.
 The annals of Newenham Abbey in Devon recorded, "the king and his husband" fled to Wales.